-growth The of innovating assessment in this pandemic is capturing the various means steps undertaken teachers.
+growth The of innovating assessment in this pandemic is capturing the various means and steps undertaken by teachers.
 With the advent of the pandemic and the challenge of the fourth industrial revolution, teachers create a new means of facilitation in a flexible modality to make teaching and learning possible.
 The narratives that were expressed identified two (2) themes that can be related also to the theory of community of inquiry.
 They are as follows: